-- Water Losses: the difference between System Input Volume and Authorised Consumption, consisting of Apparent Losses and Real Losses - Apparent Losses consists of Unauthorised Consumption and Metering Inaccuracies - Real Losses: the annual volumes lost through all types of leaks, bursts and overflows on mains, service reservoirs and service connections, up to the point of customer metering.
+- Authorised Consumption: the annual volume of metered and/or non-metered water taken by registered customers, the water supplier and others implicitly or explicitly authorised to do so.
+It includes water exported, and leaks and overflows after the point of customer metering. - Non-Revenue Water (NRW): the difference between System Input Volume and Billed Authorised Consumption. - NRW consists of Unbilled Authorised Consumption and Water Losses - Water Losses: the difference between System Input Volume and Authorised Consumption, consisting of Apparent Losses and Real Losses - Apparent Losses consists of Unauthorised Consumption and metering inaccuracies - Real Losses: the annual volumes lost through all types of leaks, bursts and overflows on mains, service reservoirs and service connections, up to the point of customer metering.

-IWA Task Forces have recommended that use of the term 'unaccounted for water' be discontinued (Alegre et al 2000), because of widely varying interpretations of the term worldwide.
+IWA Task Forces have recommended that use of the term 'Unaccounted for Water' (UFW) be discontinued (Alegre et al 2000), because of widely varying interpretations of the term worldwide.

 The components of the water balance should always be calculated and expressed as volumes before attempting to calculate performance indicators.
-The separation of NRW into components - Unbilled Authorised Consumption, Apparent Losses and Real Losses - should always be attempted.
+The separation of Non-Revenue Water into components - Unbilled Authorised Consumption, Apparent Losses and Real Losses - should always be attempted.

 Where national standards are being reviewed, or proposed for the first time, the IWA 'best practice' water balance should be the first logical choice, as it can be used as the basis for both national and international performance comparisons.
 Where an alternative published well-defined national format for water balance already exists (e.g. in England & Wales), the components should be re-ordered into the IWA standard approach before attempting international performance comparisons.

 The IWA 'best practice' Water Balance is rapidly gaining international acceptance, and has already been adopted or promoted (with minor variations) by:

-- DVGW (Germany), Australia (Water Services Association and Queensland Environmental Protection Agency), Malta Water Services Corporation and its regulator, South African Water Research Commission, New Zealand Water and Waste Association, American Water Works Association, and the Canadian Federation of Municipalities and National Research Centre. - Utilities and/or consultants working in Austria, Brazil, Cyprus, Ghana, Jordan, Kazakhstan, Malaysia, Oman, Palestine, Saudi Arabia, the United Kingdom, Uzbekistan, and the countries mentioned above. - Thornton (2002), and Farley and Trow (2003), in recently published books independently checked by 'bottom-up' calculations based on analysis of night flows (Ofwat, 2001), but that calculation also has errors and uncertainties.
-Another method of assessing Annual Real Losses from first principles is Component Analysis.
-In this approach, annual volume of real losses is assessed using numbers, average flow rates and average run-times of different types of leaks and bursts (background, reported and unreported) on different parts of the distribution infrastructure.
-A calibrated component analysis model is also useful for evaluating alternative leakage management options.
+- DVGW (Germany), Australia (Water Services Association and Queensland Environmental Protection Agency), Malta Water Services Corporation and its regulator, South African Water Research Commission, New Zealand Water and Waste Association, American Water Works Association, and the Canadian Federation of Municipalities and National Research Centre. - Utilities and/or consultants working in Austria, Brazil, Cyprus, Ghana, Jordan, Kazakhstan, Malaysia, Oman, Palestine, Saudi Arabia, the United Kingdom, Uzbekistan, and the countries mentioned above. - Thornton (2002), and Farley and Trow (2003), in recently published books